-In 2010, Nippon Paper Industries entered into an agreement with the Wild Bird Society of Japan where approximately 126 hectares of forestland owned by the company in the Nemuro region of Hokkaido was identified as a sanctuary for Blakiston's fish owl.
+In 2010, Nippon Paper Industries entered into an agreement with the Wild Bird Society of Japan where approximately 126 hectares of forestland owned by the company in Hokkaido was identified as a sanctuary for Blakiston's fish owl.
 This sanctuary is home to three confirmed braces of this endangered species.